microsoftgraph/python3-connect-rest-sample/README.md

 * [Flask-OAuthlib](https://github.com/lepture/flask-oauthlib)
 * [Flask-Script 0.4](http://flask-script.readthedocs.io/en/latest/)
 * A [Microsoft account](https://www.outlook.com/) or an [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account)

+> Note: Microsoft has tested the [Flask-OAuthlib](https://github.com/lepture/flask-oauthlib) library in basic scenarios and confirmed that it works with the v2.0 endpoint.
+Microsoft does not provide fixes for this library and has not done a review of it.
+Issues and feature requests should be directed to the library’s open-source project.

 ## Register the application